 Fistula Care Research

 Fistula Care carried out research to help to answer some of the most pressing clinical research questions in the field of obstetric and traumatic fistula.
-For more information about the studies, please visit the Fistula Care research archive.
+For more information about the studies, please visit the Fistula Care digital archive.

 Fistula Care introduced new tools, including counseling curriculums for clients suffering from obstetric and traumatic fistula, as well as a training curriculum developed in partnership with ECSA for nurses and midwives.
 Fistula Care has also introduced many other resources, including supervision and monitoring tools for training and for service delivery, a knowledge assessment tool for trainees, data collection forms, and an online database for Fistula Care colleagues around the world.
 A module in informed and voluntary decision-making, among other resources, were under development.